-As first approach proposal in this DMP, it would be recommendable to upload the underlying data of the publications in the same repository as the publication.
+It is recommended to upload the underlying data of the publications in the same repository as the publication.
 This is also applicable to the information about tools needed to validate the results.

-Regarding the category of any other data in Art 29.3, as a first approach they might be stored in internal repositories (sharepoints) from the Consortium either till they become underlying data for later publications or till the end of the project, provided that the internal repositories are operative till then.
+Regarding the category of any other data in Art 29.3, they are stored in internal repositories (sharepoints) from the Consortium either till they become underlying data for later publications or till the end of the project, provided that the internal repositories are operative till then.
 There is a common repository for all the partners based on Microsoft Office 365 and administrated by the Coordinator.
 In addition, there are also specific sharepoints (mainly based on Microsoft Office 365) for different WPs, administrated by the WP leader partner.
 It is important to notice that the accessibility of raw data and curated data should be in agreement with the IPR and personal data protection requirements.